SFRJ/offerskafka/README.md

-This is the same app as the other one in my repositories, called offers but this one uses the VAVR framework(formerly javaslang)
+This is a demo.
+A microservice that uses spring-kafka At the moment there's an endpoint that will trigger the generation of an event but this endpoint will be removed once tested in integration.
+I just created the endpoint temporarily for manual testing purposes.

 To boot the app:
 ```